Patelso9/regex/README.md

 This tutorial will look at using strings to match URL.

-Example of matching an HTML tag we will breakdwon below:
+Example of matching an HTML tag that will be broken down below:
 ```
 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/
 ```